 The Jared Polis Foundation (JPF) is a 501 (c) (3) operating foundation that supports education, technology, and community throughout Colorado.
-Through our operating programs, the foundation focuses on supporting teachers and their schools and creating school choice for students who need options beyond traditional, comprehensive high schools.
-JPF also works closely with The Community Computer Connection 501 (c) (3) to provide support for their computer refurbishment of more than 3,000 computers annually to give to non-profits & schools.
+Through our operating programs, the foundation focuses on supporting Colorado teachers and schools.
+Through providing continuous technical support to the alternative charter high schools the foundation founded, New America Schools and the Academy of Urban Learning, the foundation focuses on creating school choice for students who need options beyond traditional, comprehensive high schools.
+JPF also works closely with The Community Computer Connection 501 (c) (3) to provide support for their computer refurbishment of more than 4,000 computers annually, which are sold at a significantly discounted rate to nonprofits and schools.

 There are many ways to get involved in our work: